ForrestShi/AutoCam/ReadMe.txt

 ===========================================================================
 TODO:

 1. Save a static image when capture two faces.
+[Done]
+2. Switch front/back camera with transition animation
+3. Design how to show the capture process and result for users , how to review the capture results, and how to share results

 ===========================================================================